My Golden Visa immigration services logo

 Selecting the preferred country

 The first step is to choose a country that aligns with investment goals, lifestyle preferences, and other personal criteria.
-Important factors include the minimum investment requirements, tax implications, and processing times offered by different Golden Visa or Golden Passport programs.
+Important factors include minimum investment requirements, tax implications, residence obligations, and current processing expectations for residence-by-investment and citizenship-by-investment programmes.

 At this step, the investor usually chooses the agent to assist them in obtaining the status.